-Megan brings perspective and integrity to each case.
-She strives to find common ground and preserve long term working relationships for parents after their marriage or intimate partner relationship is dissolved.
-Megan also strives to reach financial settlements that will provide long term stability for her clients post divorce.
+Consistent with Meridian Family Law's values, Megan brings perspective and integrity to each case.
+She works to find common ground and preserve long-term working relationships for parents after their marriage or intimate partner relationship is dissolved.
+Megan also strives to reach financial settlements and formulate parenting plans that will provide long term stability for her clients and their children post-divorce.

 Classes & Seminars